ska-telescope/ska-oso-services/docs/src/internal/prsl.rst

 ================================================

-Reviews Endpoints, Roles and Permission Matrix
+Proposal Management, Roles and Permission Matrix
 ===============================================

+* Reviews

 The diagram below shows the basic workflow for reviews permissions implementation.
 It highlights which roles have access to specific actions GET/PUT.